antoniott15/fgf/README.md

 Download and link Google Fonts in your flutter project automatically

 ```
-Contribution: This project are ⚠️ Work In Progress, if you have and idea to complete it only write an issue.
+Contribution: This project is ⚠️ Work In Progress, if you have and idea to complete it only write an issue.
 ```

 ## Install